Samir-Kesare/OpsTree-Posgress_Role/README.md

 **Step 7: Playbook Execution**

-* To set up Jenkins on your target servers, you will execute the Ansible playbook using the following command:
+* To set up Redis on your target servers, you will execute the Ansible playbook using the following command:

 ```bash
 ansible-playbook -i aws_ec2.yml playbook.yml